|

 THE SAYING OF ALLAAH'S MESSENGER

-the words of Allaah's Messenger sallallaahu 'alayhi wa sallam, "Beware of the newly-invented matters, for every such
+recognise the words of Allaah's Messenger sallallaahu 'alayhi wa sallam, "Beware of the newly-invented matters, for every such matter

-matter is a bid'ah and every bid'ah leads astray, and everything that leads
+is a bid'ah and every bid'ah leads astray, and everything that leads astray is

-astray is in the Fire," [Reported by Aboo Daawood, Tirmidhee
+in the Fire," [Reported by Aboo Daawood, Tirmidhee and others, no.

-every thing that leads astray is in the Fire ...", and hadith
+that leads astray is in the Fire ...", and hadith no.28 in

-comprehensive and universal, being encompassed by the strongest grammatical
+and universal, being encompassed by the strongest grammatical particle used to

-particle used to make a noun universal and all-encompassing, i.e., kullu (which
+make a noun universal and all-encompassing, i.e., kullu (which means

-means everything), and (they know that) the one who used this word, may
+everything), and (they know that) the one who used this word, may Allaah's

-Allaah's salawaat and salaam be upon him, knew what this word indicated and he
+salawaat and salaam be upon him, knew what this word indicated and he was the

-was the most eloquent of all (in the Arabic language) and he was the sincerest
+most eloquent of all (in the Arabic language) and he was the sincerest of the

-of the creation towards the creation.
-Hence he would not use a word unless its
+creation towards the creation.
+Hence he would not use a word unless its meaning

-leads astray ..." he knew what he was saying and he knew its
+astray ..." he knew what he was saying and he knew its meaning and

-meaning and this saying of his eminated as a result of complete sincerity and
+this saying of his eminated as a result of complete sincerity and concern for

 (They know that) when these three

-good wishes, complete clarity and eloquence and complete knowledge and
+wishes, complete clarity and eloquence and complete knowledge and understanding

-understanding -then it is clear that what he said was what he wanted to say in
+-then it is clear that what he said was what he wanted to say in order to convey

-order to convey his desired meaning.
-So (you should be amazed, that such a
+his desired meaning.
+So (you should be amazed, that such a people, after

-people, after recognising all this) think that bid'ah can be of three or five
+recognising all this) think that bid'ah can be of three or five categories?
+Can

-categories?
-Can this be correct?
+this be correct?
 Never!
-And what some scholars do claim is that
+And what some scholars do claim is that there exists the

-there exists the good innovation.
-But if this is so, then they can only be
+good innovation.
+But if this is so, then they can only be referring to two

 (i) that it is not an innovation but they